On Vector Spaces with Formal Infinite Sums: Based strong vector spaces

 \subsection{Some duality reductions}

-The definition of $B\Sigma\Vect$ is rather unsatisfactory in regard of the fact that objects are defined in terms of a set $\Gamma \subseteq \k(\Gamma, \cF)$ which is certainly not invariant under strongly linear automorphisms.
-In view of Remark~\ref{rmk:density}, in order to understand $B\Sigma\Vect$ and its possible further generalizations, it is important to understand the full subcategory on the objects of the form $\k(I; \cP(I))=\k^I$.
+The definition of $B\Sigma\Vect$ is rather unsatisfactory because objects are defined in terms of a set $\Gamma \subseteq \bfk(\Gamma; \cF)$ which is certainly not invariant under strongly linear automorphisms.
+In view of Remark~\ref{rmk:density} and Lemma~\ref{lem:densityBSigma}, in order to understand $B\Sigma\Vect$ and its possible further generalizations, it is important to understand the full subcategory on the objects of the form $\bfk(I; \cP(I))=\bfk^I$.
 We will show, and it's the main point of this section, that this is equivalent to the category $\Vect^\op$ opposite to the category of vector spaces and linear maps (Corollary~\ref{cor:Vectop_equi}).
-Since the argument of the proof easily leads to more general and somewhat useful considerations on $B\Sigma\Vect$ we chose to present them here at the cost of a slight increase in length, this will be useful in some examples and in providing a description of the category $\Sigma\Vect$ of general strong vector spaces.
+Since the arguments of the proof easily lead to more general and somewhat useful considerations on $B\Sigma\Vect$, we chose to present them here at the cost of a slight increase in length.
+This will be useful in some examples and in providing another description of the category $\Sigma\Vect$ of general strong vector spaces (see Corollary~\ref{cor:fromBtogen}).

+Throughout the rest of the paper we will make use of the following standard notations of linear algebra: for a subset $H$ of a $\bfk$-vector space $V$, we will denote by $\Span(H)\le V$ the $\bfk$-linear span of $H$ and by